- The CAS Cache

 📢 Exciting news for small accounting firm owners!
 My friend Logan Graf has launched an incredible community specifically designed for those breaking away from the traditional CPA model—if you’re ready to take your practice to the next level, check out Counter.

 Seeing and talking to Logan about his community has inspired me to build something similar for those focusing on CAS.
-I’d love your input.
-What would make this kick C&$ community invaluable to you?

 2. Get to Know EOS Implementers